Resilient Assignment Using Redundant Robots on Transport Networks with Uncertain Travel Time: Problem Statement

 We note that when no redundant robots are deployed, the assignment is reduced to the set $\mathcal{O}$, for which the performance is measured as

-We formalize our problem as follows. \begin{problem} \emph{Optimal matching of redundant robots under cardinality constraints:} Given $N$ available robots, $M$ goals with uncertain robot-to-goal assignment costs, and an initial assignment $\mathcal{O}$, find a matching $\mathcal{A} \subseteq \mathcal{F}_{\mathcal{O}}$ of redundant robots to goals such that the average cost over all goals is minimized, and the total number of robots deployed is $N_{\mathrm{d}}$.
+For practical reasons, we further specify our problem to cap any robot deployment at a maximum number of assignable robots (constrained by $N_{\mathrm{d}}$, with $M \leq N_{\mathrm{d}} \leq N$).
+This consideration turns out to be particularly relevant for applications that run continuous assignments with fluctuating task demand, and allows us to keep some robots in reserve for future deployments.
+Furthermore, it allows operators to limit the cost of redundant robot deployments, for example, by monitoring and capping energy consumption.
+Formally, we capture this additional constraint by a \emph{matroid}~\cite{oxley2006matroid} (see also Def.~\ref{def:matroid} and Sec.~\ref{sec:matroid}), which is an abstract structure that generalizes the notion of linear independence to set systems.
+We formalize this first problem as follows. \begin{problem} \emph{Optimal matching of redundant robots under cardinality constraints:} Given $N$ available robots, $M$ goals with uncertain robot-to-goal assignment costs, and an initial assignment $\mathcal{O}$, find a matching $\mathcal{A} \subseteq \mathcal{F}_{\mathcal{O}}$ of redundant robots to goals such that the average cost over all goals is minimized, and the total number of robots deployed is $N_{\mathrm{d}}$.
 This is formally stated as:

 \end{problem}